oldfatcrab/PSYCH101/README.md

 ![overarch](imgs/2f_overarch.jpg)

 - Structures of the brain and the various systems work together in coordinated, overlapping, and redundant systems
-- It incorrect to say one part is completely controlling something - that is way too simplicitic
+- It incorrect to say one part is completely controlling something - that is way too simplistic
 - Despite all this specificity and complexity the brain has quite a bit of plasticity
     - if an area is damaged other areas can take over
-    - particulary true for young children
+    - particularly true for young children

 ----------